 Vanishing of the Bees is a fascinating documentary narrated by Ellen Page.
 The film exposes the devastating effects of colony collapse disorder and explores potential causes.

-Although research on this topic has advanced since the film’s 2009 release (we now know that neonicitinoid pesticides are most certainly the cause of the CCD, while the film suggests other causes) it is still relevant, informative, and provides crucial insight into a devastating global issue.
+Although research on this topic has advanced since the film’s 2009 release (we now know that pesticides are the cause of the CCD) it is still relevant, informative, and provides crucial insight into a devastating global issue.

 More Than Honey